SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Discussion

 \textbf{Explaining Low Scores.} When a client decides that the SplitGuard score is low, it should choose between two possible explanations: either the model has not learned enough yet, or the server is launching a training-hijacking attack.

-Informally, a low score indicates that fake gradients are not that different from regular gradients; the model behaves similarly when given fake batches and regular batches.
-In the domain of classification, \textit{behaving similarly} is equivalent to having a similar classification accuracy.
+Informally, a low score indicates that fake gradients are similar to regular gradients; i.e. the model behaves similarly when given fake batches and regular batches.
+For classification, \textit{behaving similarly} is equivalent to having a similar classification accuracy.
 Then, the explanation that the model has not learned enough yet is more likely if the expected classification accuracy for a fake batch is close to the actual (expected) prediction accuracy.
 If these values are different but the SplitGuard score is still low, then the server is very likely launching an attack.

 We can formulate the expected accuracy for a fake batch.
 Say the total number of labels is $L \in \mathbb{N}\ (L \geq 2)$ and the overall model has classification accuracy $A \in [1/L, 1]$.
 Then the expected classification accuracy for a fake batch with the share $B_F \in [0,1]$ of the labels randomized is